October 2019 Fed Rate Cut Probability & Analysis

-After a string of nine interest-rate increases that took the Federal Reserve’s target rate from near zero in December 2015 up to a range of 2.25% - 2.5%, the Fed is poised to reduce rates for the second time since the Great Recession.
+After a string of nine interest-rate increases that took the Federal Reserve’s target rate from near zero in December 2015 up to a range of 2.25% - 2.5% in December 2018, the Fed is now poised to reduce rates for the third time since the Great Recession.
 Exactly what impact such a move will have on consumers’ wallets and the economy more broadly remains to be seen.
 But the hope is that lower rates will prolong what is already the longest economic expansion on record.
 At the very least, we can expect people with credit card debt to save hundreds of millions of dollars on interest.

-To help shed some light on what we can expect from interest rates in the near future and how Americans feel about the prospect of a Fed rate cut, WalletHub conducted a nationally representative survey and assembled some relevant research.
-You can find the results below.
+To help shed some light on what we can expect from interest rates in the near future and how Americans feel about the prospect of a Fed rate cut, WalletHub analyzed historical data and conducted a nationally representative survey of more than 550 people on October 26.

-The Federal Reserve has increased its target rate nine times since December 2015, with only one decrease, in July 2019.
+The Federal Reserve has increased its target rate nine times since December 2015, with two decreases in 2019.